Algebraic aspects and functoriality of the set of affiliated operators: An Application of Functoriality

-{\it Question 3.}\ Are there non-singular positive self-adjoint operators $A, B \in \afm ^c$ satisfying $\dom(A) \cap \dom(B) = \dom (A^{-1}) \cap \dom (B^{-1}) = \{ 0 \}$?
+{\it Question 3.}\ Are there non-singular positive self-adjoint operators $A, B \in \afm ^c$ satisfying $\dom(A) \cap \dom(B) = \dom (A^{-1}) \cap \dom (B^{-1}) = \{ 0 \}_{\sH}$?
 0.05in

 Since the commutant of $\sB(\sH)$ is trivial, recall that every closed operator on $\sH$ is affiliated with $\sB(\sH)$, that is, $\sC(\sH) = \sB(\sH)_{\aff}^c$.
 Specialists in the theory of unbounded operators will immediately recognize the inspiration behind the above-mentioned questions.
-In the context of $\kM = \sB(\sH)$, the first one is a weaker version of a classical result due to von Neumann (see \cite{neumann1929}), the second problem can be attributed to Chernoff (see \cite{chernoff_paul}) and the third problem is studied by Kosaki in \cite{kosaki_domains}.
-Using the functoriality of the set of affiliated operators, we provide a strategy for answering questions of a similar nature that may occur during day-to-day musings of the working operator algebraist.
+In the context of $\kM = \sB(\sH)$, the first one is a weaker version of a classical result due to von Neumann (see \cite{neumann1929}); The second problem has been studied by Neumark (see \cite{neumark_square}) with stronger versions explored by Schm\"{u}dgen (see \cite{konrad_1983}) and an explicit example also given by Chernoff (see \cite{chernoff_paul}); The third problem is studied by Kosaki in \cite{kosaki_domains}.
+Using the functoriality of the near-semiring of affiliated operators, we provide a strategy for answering questions of a similar nature that may occur during day-to-day musings of the working operator algebraist.
 The main ingredient is the following well-known proposition.

 \begin{prop}[see {\cite[Proposition V.1.22]{takesaki-I}}] \textsl{ Let $\kM$ be a properly infinite von Neumann algebra, and $\sH$ be a separable Hilbert space.
 Then there is a unital normal embedding of $\sB(\sH)$ into $\kM$. } \end{prop} \begin{proof} Without loss of generality, we may assume that $\sH = \ell^2(\N)$.
 Using the so-called halving lemma for properly infinite projections (\cite[Lemma 6.3.3]{kr-II}), it can be shown that that there exists a sequence of mutually orthogonal projections $\{E_n\}_{n=1}^{\infty}$ such that $E_n \sim E_m$ for all $n, m$ and $\sum_{n} E_n = I$; the details may be found in \cite[Theorem 6.3.4]{kr-II}.
-This yields a system of matrix units, and the assertion follows. \end{proof}
+This yields a countable system of matrix units in $\kM$, and the assertion follows. \end{proof}

 Proposition \ref{prop:bh_embed} helps us in viewing properly infinite von Neumann algebras as a larger universe containing $\sB \big( \sH \big)$.
 Since a unital normal embedding of $\sB \big( \sH \big)$ into $\kM$ lifts to a canonical embedding of $\sC(\sH)$ into $\afm$, note that $\afm$ provides a larger mathematical universe where one can do physics.
 For example, pseudo-differential operators in $\sC \big( H^k(\R) \big)$ (with $H^k(\R)$ a Sobolev space) and differential equations may be transported to the setting of $\afm$; the Heisenberg commutation relation can find a home in $\afm$, that is, there are closed operators $P, Q \in \afm^{\text{MvN}}$ such that $PQ-QP$ is pre-closed and densely-defined with closure $I$.
 Although what is to be gained from such an exercise is a matter of speculation at this moment, some evidence in its favour may be gleaned from an application of the continuous dimension theory of type $II_{\infty}$ von Neumann algebras to finite difference equations given by Schaeffer in \cite{schaeffer}.